This happens like clockwork every year.

 It can be confusing.

 But hey, that is why we are here.

-We break it down for your easy comprehension.
+We will break it down for your easy comprehension.

 Total and Permanent Disability (TPD)